 Emerging security threats; Globalization and governance; Sovereignty; International relations theory; International law and organization; Russia and the former Soviet Union; Social psychology

-Anne L. Clunan is Associate Professor of National Security and Director of the Center on Contemporary Conflict Affairs at the Naval Postgraduate School in Monterey, CA. She earned her Ph.D. in political science at the University of California, Berkeley.
+Anne L. Clunan is Associate Professor of National Security at the Naval Postgraduate School in Monterey, CA. She earned her Ph.D. in political science at the University of California, Berkeley.
 Her research and teaching interests focus on how states define and respond to emerging national security threats, and on the implications of globalization for state sovereignty and governance.
 Her research has focused on ungoverned spaces, biological weapons attribution, Russian national security policy regarding nuclear weapons and NATO, threat financing, and globalization and non-state actors.

 She is co-editor, with Harold Trinkunas, of Ungoverned Spaces?
 Alternatives to State Authority in an Era of Softened Sovereignty (Stanford University Press, 2010), which explores the dangers “ungoverned spaces”—ranging from the Afghan-Pakistan border to cyberspace—pose to states.
 Her most recent monograph is The Social Construction of Russia’s Resurgence: Aspirations, Identity and Security Interests (Johns Hopkins University Press, 2009).
 She is co-editor, with Peter R. Lavoy and Susan B. Martin, of Terrorism, War or Disease?
 Unraveling the Use of Biological Weapons (Stanford University Press, 2008).
 Other recent publications include “The Fight Against Terrorist Financing” in Political Science Quarterly (Winter 2006/2007), and contributions to Global Politics of Defense Reform (Palgrave MacMillan, 2008), and Terrorist Attacks And Nuclear Proliferation: Strategies For Overlapping Dangers (Academy of Political Science, 2007).